tanyelai/nlp-implementations-from-scratch/LISA/README.md

 ## About LISA

 Substitutions and capture groups are very useful in implementing simple chatbots like ELIZA.
+Therefore, LISA come up.
 <br />

-Eliza works by having a series or cascade of regular expression substitutions each of which matches and changes some part of the input lines.
+LISA works by having a series or cascade of regular expression substitutions each of which matches and changes some part of the input lines.
 The first substitutions then change all instances of "my" to "your", and "I'm" to "You are" and so on.
 The next set of substitutions matches and replaces other patterns in the input.